 - The breach resulted in your injuries and real damages.

+Call the police.
 Documenting your injury claim by way of a police report can be strong evidence in your favor.
 When police respond to the disturbance, they will likely investigate by asking witnesses to describe how and why the fight broke out.

+Get witness statements.
 Speak with witnesses.
 If you were a bystander, take the time to ask witnesses to write down what they saw and how you were hurt.
 Make sure they indicate you did not start the fight or in any other way contribute to your own injuries.
 If the police arrested you, ask your friends to gather witness statements for you.

 You don’t need anything special like notarizing or sworn statements.
 Just get the witnesses to sign and date the bottom of each page of their statements.